cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Creating Processes

-The first functionality we need to implement in our program is a way to execute other programs, but before executing other programs we need to create a child process. this child process then would become the jail of the program we want to execute.
+The first functionality we need to implement in our program is a way to execute other programs, but when you execute a program in Linux the program take control of the process, which mean you are no longer in control, to solve this we are going create a new process and execute the program there.

 Right now our process looks like this: